 - Consider the changes that have marked your life, particularly around middle age

 I am interested in representing the diversity of what it means to be middle-aged.
-I am particularly interested in talking to under-represented individuals such as BAME, LGBTQ+ individuals and other minority groups.

 "This research aims to understand what the categories of 'middle-age' and 'mid-life' mean to those within the category"